reignstudios/Git-It-GUI/README.md

 - Invokes git commands directly allowing any filters to work (including git-lfs).

-- Writen in C# / WPF (will support macOS and Linux/BSD in the future with Xamarin.Forms 3.0).
+- Writen in C# / WPF (will maybe support macOS & Linux/BSD in the future but UI change needed).

 - Image Diff preview.